Azure-Samples/media-services-3rdparty-player-samples/docs/shaka/results/macOS.md

-# Test results for Shaka on iOS v13.5.1+
+# Test results for Shaka on macOS v10.15.5+

 References: